markstickley/norestfortheweekend/source/_posts/2013-08-18-using-git-to-deploy-your-site.markdown

 A note on security
 ------------------

 If you navigate to http://mydomain.com/.git you may notice that the contents of your git repository are available for the world to see.
-Reasons why you might not want this:
+Some reasons why you might not want this:

 * Your email address is probably associated with all your commits
 * Anyone could download your repository and all of its history